mfiles music files mfiles film music

 • Playhouse 90

-For further excellent examples of Alex North soundtracks, check out "Spartacus" from Amazon.co.uk or Amazon.com, or the epic album of his "Cleopatra" on 2 CDs from Amazon.co.uk or Amazon.com.
+Alex North - 2001: A Space Odyssey - the original score, download album cover For further excellent examples of Alex North soundtracks, check out "Spartacus" and the epic album of his "Cleopatra" on 2 CDs - see the links below.
 A great compilation album of music by North is called "North by North" which includes a wide choice of tracks from 12 different movies together with an expanded version of his score for "Journey into Fear".
-This is available from Amazon.co.uk or Amazon.com.
 Additional soundtracks to seek out include "Viva Zapata!" and "The Agony and the Ecstasy" which are available in re-recorded form on CD with Jerry Goldsmith conducting the RSNO.
-Also conducted by Goldsmith is the unused score for 2001: A Space Oddysey.
+Also conducted by Goldsmith is the unused score for 2001: A Space Odyssey.
 Although the music is completely original, you can hear a certain similarity to the classical soundtrack which was retained for the released film.
+On 4th December 2012, the 102nd anniversary of Alex North's birth, the original recordings of his lost score to "2001: A Space Odyssey" were released for download at Amoeba Music.
+A website dedicated to this music at www.AlexNorth2001.com provides more detail about the new album.

 For sheet music by North, you may want to try his song "Unchained Melody".
 This can be found in a variety of different arrangements for various instruments.
 For standard piano/vocal arrangements you can start by look at these pages at: